 Affiliated Service Group: Generally, an affiliated service group consists of two or more related service or management organizations, whether incorporated.
 Employees of the members of an affiliated service group are treated as employed by a single employer for plan qualification purposes.
-(Please see the more detailed explanation as a separate addendum).
+(Please see the more detailed explanation below beginning on page 3).